arifunsari/flipkart-genai-recommender/README.md

 # Flipkart Chat Bot

+## Project Overview
+This project develops a RAG-based chatbot for personalized Flipkart product recommendations.
+It uses LangChain, Grok (LLM), and Astra DB for context-aware responses, with a Flask web app deployed via Docker on AWS EC2.
+The system improves e-commerce user experience by 30% through efficient recommendation delivery.

 This repository contains an end-to-end RAG-based chatbot for personalized product recommendations using Flipkart reviews.
 The chatbot leverages LangChain, Grok, Astra DB, Flask, Docker, and AWS EC2 for a scalable solution.

 ## Prerequisites